dotmake-build/command-line/src/DotMake.CommandLine.SourceGeneration.Embedded/README.md

   Although `IServiceProvider` is in `System.ComponentModel` assembly, used class `ActivatorUtilities` is in `Microsoft.Extensions.DependencyInjection.Abstractions` assembly.
 - `CliServiceCollectionExtensions` feature injected only when project references `Microsoft.Extensions.DependencyInjection (>= 2.1.1)`.
-  Default implementation `ServiceCollection` is in `Microsoft.Extensions.DependencyInjection` assembly.
+  Although `ServiceCollection` is in `Microsoft.Extensions.DependencyInjection.Abstractions` assembly, used method `ServiceCollectionContainerBuilderExtensions.BuildServiceProvider(IServiceCollection)` is in `Microsoft.Extensions.DependencyInjection` assembly.